drjbarker/blib/README.md

 - Enforces capitalisation of words within bibtex titles.
 - Uses ISO4 to abbreviate journal names.
 - Attempts to find chemical formulae and typeset the subscripts properly.
+- If given a URL it will attempt to find the DOI either in the URL or from metadata on the web page

 ## Current Limitations
 - Only handles journal bibtex entries.